bonitasoft/bonita-doc/md/ssl.md

 ## Tomcat with a keystore

-This example shows how to configure SSL with a keystore for Bonita BPM on Tomcat.
+This example shows how to configure SSL with a keystore for Bonita on Tomcat.

 1. Run the Java `keytool` to create a certificate and store it in the keystore.
 (Note: if you are using Windows, you need to run `keytool` as administrator.)